 - We recommend bringing your own spices and dry foods such as pasta/rice and cereals if you have room in your car and you can then take them home again at the end of your trip.

 - Plan simple meals - pasta bakes are easy and simple.
-Or, if you have a portable BBQ, enjoy cooking outdoors where there are no restrictions.
+Or, if you have a portable BBQ, enjoy cooking outdoors.

 - Kitchen equipment, Bedding & Towels - CanaDream is pleased to offer kitchen kits and linen kits (bedding and towels) - don’t stress about bringing your own and enjoy using our high-quality products.
 This means we do the laundry too!

-You can be reassured that everything that goes into our RVs are washed in commercial grade machines and are handled with new measures to reduce contact.
+You can be reassured that everything that goes into our RVs are washed in commercial grade machines and are handled with new measures to ensure cleanliness.

 - Pack lightly – While there is storage space in all our RVs, we advise you to pack as lightly as possible.
 Light layers, t-shirts, fleece sweaters and a rain jacket are generally staple items.
 A good pair of trainers and walking shoes are a must as most campsites are in forests or on grassy fields.
 Many campsites offer coin-op laundry, so you can wash and go as you need.
 Use soft luggage bags and avoid hard cases as they are difficult to store.
 On round trip journeys, you can unpack your luggage and leave your bags in our luggage storage areas.

 - Parking – If you are driving to our location, we do have some parking spaces at each station.
 These are available on a first-come first-served basis and we do not take reservations for these.
-Parking is free and Guests are required to sign a waiver.
+Parking is free at most locations (there is a charge at a few stations) and Guests are required to sign a waiver.
 We cannot be responsible for any damage or theft to Guests' cars.

-- Insurance - Our vehicles come with $5,000,000 public liability and property damage and Guests must pay a $1000 security deposit on the day of pick up.
+- Insurance - Our vehicles come with $5,000,000 public liability and property damage and Guests must pay a $1750 security deposit on the day of pick up.
 This is the deductible in the event of any incident.
-See full details here
+See full details of our insurance coverage here.

 - FAQs - Please check out our FAQ section for answers to any questions you may have.